wangyanxing/Judge-at-fgdsb/README.md

 Judge@fgdsb is a desktop app to help you learn algorithms and practice real interview coding questions.

-The app will call your local compilers or virtual machines to compile, run and judge your solutions.
+The app will call the local compilers or virtual machines to compile, run and judge your solutions.

 We do support C++, Java, Ruby and Python.
 Scala supporting is on going!

+### Releases

+Please wait!

 ### Build and run